novaku/indoquran-web/README.md

 ### Environment Setup

 This application requires several environment variables to work correctly.
-Environment files are stored in the `deploy` directory.
-Create a `.env.local` file in the `deploy` directory with the following variables:
+Create a `.env.local` file in the root directory with the following variables:

 ```bash
 # API Configuration